 For example, our chain slings are particularly strong and durable, allowing them to haul the heaviest loads while offering compatibility with a range of attachment types.
 We even have pump lifting chains and stainless steel chains and components.
 This allows you to make an even more specific choice of lifting sling, if necessary.

 Do you desire a high quality wire rope winch?
 We stock electric, pneumatic and manual examples from top brands.
 Are you in the market for a minutely customisable crane or gantry system?
-We can build lifting gantries from the ground up and supply jib cranes with a range of load limits and mounting options included.
+We can build lifting gantries from the ground up as well as jib cranes with a range of load limits and mounting options included.

 One final advantage of shopping with us is the ability to select specific brands and browse product line up all in one place.
 If you are a fan of a specific manufacturer, or are looking for an official component, it is easy on our site.